sandeepkumarvenkatesh/Web.Development/index.md

 You can see all my exercise files and project codes in my Github account, link is located towards left fo the page.

-Here are the list of projects I am working on.
+Here are the list of projects I have worked on.
 - [Exercise Project 1](https://sandeepkumarvenkatesh.github.io/exercise.project1/)
 - [Exercise Project 2](https://sandeepkumarvenkatesh.github.io/exercise.project2/)